 How to Serve Gnocchi - Top 5 Sauces

-Gnocchi doesn't need a lot of embellishment and our favourites are the simplest sauces.
+Gnocchi doesn't need a lot of embellishment and our favorites are the simplest sauces.

 - Sage Butter